SMosegaard/cds-lang/assignments/assignment-3/README.md

 ```
 The inputs will be converted to lowercase, so it is irrelevant whether it is spelled with or without capital letters.

-Based on the input word, a pre-trained word embedding model will find 10 closely related words.
+Based on the input word, the pre-trained word embedding model will find 10 closely related words.
 Afterwards, the percentage of songs by the given artist that features the words from the expanded query will be calculated.

 Upon completion, a message will be displayed in the terminal output, confirming that the results have been successfully saved to the ```out``` folder.